IgorBuchelnikov/ObservableComputations/README.md

 ## How can I contribute?
 * Presentations, blog posts, tutorials, feedbacks are needed
 * Documentation comments and corrections are welcome
+* Create a bug report
+* Propose a new feature
 * Create a demo application
+* Create a unit test
 * Create xml documentation in the code
-* Create a unit test
 * A pretty icon is needed

 ## Quick start